DweebsUnited/CodeMonkey/README.md

 # CodeMonkey

 A repository of useful libraries I never want to rewrite.
-Includes projects on different topics I have learned in my academic explorations, as well as many one time use scripts.
+Includes projects on different topics I have learned in my academic explorations, as well as many one time use scripts, and several large undertakings.

-Has full (okay not quite) Doxygen support, and a config file.
-Has several other major projects incorporated in as well.
-Those are listed below.
+Has full ( okay not quite ) Doxygen support, with a config file.

 ## Highlights

+* The best folder hierarchy you ever SEEN son.
 * Data structure implementations from simple to templated behemoths.
   * Everything I learned in CS 251: Data Structures and Algorithms
-* Major projects will show up here as they are completed.
+* Basic DSP routines
+  * DFT, FFT, and inverses for both

-* In fieri:
+In fieri:
-  * Signal processing: FFT, DSP, reading answer messages off an iClickr
+* Reading answer messages off iClickers with an SDR
-  * Rendering projects such as fractals, terrain generation
-  * Fixed point math (because I learn best by implementation)
+* Fixed point math ( because I learn best by implementation )
 * A complete rendering engine:
   * Basic shape library with file loading.
   * Extendable parts, from camera controls to shaders.
   * Will incorporate graphic optimizations as I take the time to learn them.
 * RocketShip: Genetic generation of github user icons
 * Lindon: Genetic approximation of images using colored lines
+* Fractal generators
+  * Diamond square
+  * Perlin noise
+  * Curl noise
+* Cloud generation and simulation

 ## Installation

 Download it.
-If using visual studio, adding all the .h's to "Header Files", and all the .cpp's to "Source Files" seems to work.
-You can mess around in main if you just want to play with library structures.
-If you want to run a project, add its files instead of the library files.
-Good luck.
+The solutions should be good for VS 2015 Community, and the makefiles for any gcc/g++ compiler ( barring weird platform specific errors ).

 ## Usage

-For now, you're on your own to figure out dependencies.
-Build what files need to be built, link what needs linking.
+Assuming no weird errors ( I've gotten new compilation errors on every platform I've compiled this on :/ ) this should be ready to go.
 There are makefiles for the library and for each project, which are a good starting point if you want to use it for something.
+The library makefile will build CodeMonkey.a in build, which you can link like any other static library.
+Some modules are still header only, so you may not need to link with it if you only use those.

 ## Contributing

 1. Fork it!
-2. Do work on a feature branch off master
+2. Do work on a feature branch based off master
 3. Push it somewhere
 5. Submit a pull request :D